-Fig. 2.30: Signature Management Screen
+Fig. 1.30: Signature Management Screen

-- 1. Click on the Add Signature button in the left sidebar.

-- 2. Fill in the required fields.

-- 3. Click on the Save button.
+- 2. Fill in the required fields. - 3.
+Click on the Save button.

 Warning: Signatures can not be deleted from the system.
 They can only be deactivated by setting the Validity option to invalid or invalid-temporarily.